Ever thought about taking an eye test? Take it here!

 Take an eye test here

-If you want to find out whether your eyes need a visual aid, you should see your eye care practitioner and ask to determine the clarity of your distance vision.
+If you want to find out whether you need glasses or contact lenses, book an eye test with your local eye care practitioner.
 Before you visit your doctor or optician, you can do the Snellen Eye Test at home.

 The test we're providing here can be useful to test nearsightedness, which causes blurry distance vision.
 That is particularly helpful to screen children for nearsightedness.